pippuri/whim-bot/README.md

 #### Deploying to `prod`

 Production deployments are done by hand.
-You can deploy hotfixes by deploying individual endpoints much in the sme way as deploying to dev (just replace `dev` stage with `prod` stage).
+You can deploy hotfixes by deploying individual endpoints much in the same way as deploying to dev (just replace `dev` stage with `prod` stage).

-When you are doing a full redeployment, which includes `ticketing` endpoints, you need to regenerate the SSL credentials.
-Check `tickets/README.md` for further information, or just use a script to refresh the keys:
+The automated `release-prod` npm script fetches the latest alpha branch, rebases master against that and runs `deploy-prod:all` script that decrypts production
+keys:

+> npm run release-prod:all

+In case you something in the automated flow fails, you can decrypt maas-ticket keys and deploy Serverless functions and endpoints as follows:

+> npm run deploy-prod:all

+In case you ever need to refresh keys for production, do this first:

 > cd tickets/tickets-create/keys
 > ./refresh-key.sh

+#### Manual deployments of single endpoints

 You can deploy the *routes-query* function to development environemnt as follows
 ```